This Chicken Chili Verde is tangy, spicy, and oh so hearty. It’s just what you need to warm you up on a chilly day.

 - Peel Poblanos (see blog post for details), remove stem and seeds, dice and set aside.

-- Cut the stems off the jalapeno halves and drop them and the tomatillos in a food processor along with the juice of 3 limes.
+- Cut the stems off the jalapeno halves and drop them and the tomatillos in a food processor or blender along with the juice of 3 limes.
 Blend til smooth and set aside.

 - Put the onions and garlic in a large stockpot with olive oil and sauté until the onions become translucent.